bobvandevijver/latex-bundle/Resources/doc/element/text.md

 ### Constructor

-The constructor takes a mandatory custom command which will be directly printed in the LaTeX file.
+The constructor takes a mandatory custom text/command which will be directly printed in the LaTeX file.

 ```php
 new Text($text)